 Help Maintain Health and Keep Your Horse Drinking and Hydrated!

-As horse owners we understand the importance of a horse drinking and staying hydrated.
-That said I am sure many of us have been in the position where our horse just won't drink like it should!
-Last year I experienced this to an extreme with my personal horse Peppy, who developed a severe impaction colic, that almost took his life.
+As horse owners, we understand the importance of a horse drinking and staying hydrated.
+That said I am sure many of us have been in the position where our horse just won’t drink as it should!
+Last year I experienced this to an extreme with my personal horse Peppy, who developed severe impaction colic, that almost took his life.

 Horse Health Naturally with the 8 Laws of Health